ameyp-cpp/py-clang-util/README.md

     # alphanumeric string for variable-name completions.
     # For example, some_object-> would have prefix "", while some_object->s would have prefix "s"
     prefix = ""
-    # Or at least that's how it's supposed to work in theory.
-In practice, I only have the first case working so far.

     auto_completer = sublimeclang.SublimeClangAutoComplete()
     completions = auto_completer.on_query_completions(view, prefix, view.position)